Reading and Subscribing

 touch different files.

-: combine changes, failing if both sides changed the same part
+%mate: combine changes, failing if both sides changed the same part

 of a file.
-Identical to %meet
+Identical to %meet, except that some marks, like %hoon,

 allow intelligent merge of changes to different parts of a file.

-: combine changes; if both sides changed the same part of a
+%meld: combine changes; if both sides changed the same part of a

 file, use the version of the file in the merge-base.

-: create a merge commit with exactly the contents of the
+%only-this: create a merge commit with exactly the contents of the

-destination desk
+destination desk.

-: create a merge commit with exactly the contents of the
+%only-that: create a merge commit with exactly the contents of the

 source commit.

-: create a merge commit with exactly the contents of the
+%take-this: create a merge commit with exactly the contents of the

-except take any files from the source commit which
+destination desk except take any files from the source commit which

-are not in the destination desk
+are not in the destination desk.

-: create a merge commit with exactly the contents of the
+%take-that: create a merge commit with exactly the contents of the

 source commit except preserve any files from the destination desk